Hall, White among 5 fantasy football running backs to avoid in Week 6 - UPI.com

 Oct.
 11 (UPI) -- Breece Hall and Rachaad White are among my five fantasy football running backs to avoid in lineups in Week 6.

-If you need more options for your roster, check out my top add/drops.
-My Week 6 rankings for quarterbacks, wide receivers and tight ends are also available and will be updated throughout the week.
+If you need more options for your roster, check out my top add/drops article.
+My Week 6 rankings for quarterbacks, wide receivers and tight ends are also available.

 Kenneth Walker, Tony Pollard, Christian McCaffrey, Travis Etienne and Austin Ekeler lead my Top 30 rankings, which are listed below.
-Raheem Mostert, Alvin Kamara, D'Andre Swift, Isiah Pacheco and Josh Jacobs round out my Top 10 plays.
+Raheem Mostert, Alvin Kamara, D'Andre Swift, Josh Jacobs and James Cook round out my Top 10 plays.

 All of my running backs to avoid rank outside the Top 15 of my rankings.